Last updated: June 15, 2026

 What can SNAP buy?

 SNAP can buy many foods for the household, including fruits, vegetables, meat, dairy, breads, cereals, snack foods, non-alcoholic drinks, and seeds or plants that grow food.
-It cannot buy alcohol, tobacco, hot foods at the point of sale, vitamins, medicine, pet food, or household supplies.
+It cannot buy alcohol, tobacco, hot foods at the point of sale, vitamins, medicine, pet food, diapers, wipes, or household supplies.

 Can I get SNAP and WIC at the same time?